Jagname/Stealth/README.md

     py -m pip install -r requirements.txt
     ```

-* You need Java to install a Optifine version.
+* You need Java to install an Optifine version.

 ---